Houston Factoring for Businesses to Help Improve Cash Flow

 This rarely happens, but it depends on the circumstances of nonpayment.

-If, on the other hand, after 75 days, or if your client doesn’t pay due to a dispute with you, then you agree to repurchase your invoice from us.
+On the other hand, after 75 days, if your client doesn’t pay due to a dispute with you, then you agree to repurchase your invoice from us.
 This only happens on very rare occasions.